Public Utility Vehicle Modernization Program: Financing

 An estimated ₱1.5 billion will be given to transport corporations and cooperatives to purchase new PUVs through the Development Bank of the Philippines' Program assistance to Support Alternative Driving Approaches (PASADA).
 The program will feature a 5-percent equity for vehicle purchase, 6-percent interest rate and seven-year repayment period.

 Under PASADA, a maximum of 95 percent of the cost of the vehicle, and a maximum of 75 percent of the cost of the support facilities comprise the total loan per borrower.
 The government will also offer a maximum subsidy of ₱80,000 to cover the equity payment.
+The subsidy was raised to ₱160,000 in 2020.

-A Memorandum of Understanding (MOU) with the Land Bank of the Philippines was also signed by the DOTr to set up a ₱1 billion financing for PUJs via the Special Environment-Friendly and Efficiently Driven (SPEED) Jeepney Program.
+A memorandum of understanding with the Land Bank of the Philippines was also signed by the DOTr to set up a ₱1 billion financing for PUJs via the Special Environment-Friendly and Efficiently Driven (SPEED) Jeepney Program.

+According to a Development Bank of the Philippines representative, loans for modern jeepneys may only be considered upon the creation and approval of local public transport route plans by local government units.

+Debt repayment

+Compared to traditional jeepneys, modern jeepneys are 1,766.7 percent more expensive at ₱2.8 million per unit.
+A subsidy of ₱160,000 will cover no more than 5.7% of the total cost of one modern jeepney.
+According to one computation, jeepney drivers will need to earn ₱3,500 per day to repay their debt (compared to drivers' current estimated income of ₱2,000 per day).

+Others expenses

+A study published in the Philippine Transportation Journal stated that a number of expenses were overlooked—such as the setting up of charging stations, maintenance, and vehicle insurance—when the jeepney modernization was piloted in General Santos City.

 Phases

 According to the DOTr, the proposed implementation time frame is as follows: